tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 ## The Hidden Price Ceiling of Specializing

-Good specializing is hard, because if you do it wrong you can end up trapping yourself.
+Good specializing is hard, because if you don't do it well, you can end up trapping yourself.
 By creating a narrow positioning or specialization you make yourself more legible and understandable - you're essentially optimizing for well-defined work.
 And well-defined work is less senior, less well paid and less interesting.

 You can separate most work into two buckets: well-defined and ambiguous.

 **Well defined work** is the kind of recognizable work where the client has clarity around both the problem and solution.
 This is the kind of standardized work that you see agencies pitch - things like “content strategy”, “user research”, “SEO audit” or “website design”.
 Well defined work has clear naming and down this path you see work that has an RFP and multiple competing vendors.
+Well define work is won by tight positioning.

 ![](/images/tight-positioning-triangles.svg)

 **Ambiguous work** on the other hand is where either the problem or solution are not fully formed.
 Perhaps the client has a goal like *“how do I expand my business into a new country?”* but an unclear solution.
 Or perhaps they have a problem *“growth has stalled for our agency”* and lack clarity about both what is causing the problem AND what a solution would look like.
+Here the client doesn't even know the shape of the work - so they need to rely on a kind of vibe to select the right consultant.

 ![](/images/ambiguous-positioning-blob.svg)